YugantM/yugantm.github.io/README.md

 # Hi, My name is Yugant Hadiyal.

 I am a computer engineer and big fan of open-source community.
 I work in the machine-learning field.
-Exploring new ideas and implementing them are my job.
+Exploring new ideas and implementing them is my job.